The Role of Policies in Supporting the Private Sector in Combatting Marine Plastic Debris

 Communication Desk

-The forum was held virtually and gathered people from governments, research institutions, academia, international organizations, consultancy agencies, and private sectors.
-The forum acknowledged private companies as important stakeholders to solve plastic waste problem, and expected the discussion to raise awareness about marine plastic issue in ASEAN+3 region, share innovate business practices performed by leading regional companies, and identify policy options which can further promote private sector good practices in addressing plastic waste.
+The forum gathered representatives from governments, research institutions, academia, international organisations, consultancy agencies, and the private sector.
+It acknowledged private companies as important stakeholders in solving the plastic waste problem, and aimed to raise awareness about the marine plastic issue in the ASEAN+3 region, share innovate business practices by leading regional companies, and identify policy options to further promote private sector good practices in addressing plastic waste.

-The forum started with an opening remark from H.E.
-Kung Phoak, the Deputy Secretary-General of ASEAN for ASEAN Socio-Cultural Community.
-H.E.
-Kung Phoak pointed out that the rapid coastal development and exponential population growth are the key explanations for the threat posed by marine plastics in ASEAN region.
+H E Kung Phoak, ASEAN Deputy Secretary-General for the ASEAN Socio-Cultural Community, opened the forum saying rapid coastal development and exponential population growth are the key explanations for the threat posed by marine plastics in the ASEAN region.

-To address this issue, he continued, the business sector can play an important role by enhancing producer responsibility, promoting sustainable consumption and production, reducing single use plastics, and many more.
-All these efforts should be combined with strong policies that work in tandem for them to be effective and sustainable, he concluded.
+To address this issue, the business sector can play an important role by enhancing producer responsibility, promoting sustainable consumption and production, reducing single use plastics, and much more.
+All these efforts should be combined with strong policies that work in tandem for them to be effective and sustainable, he said.

-The second opening remark was delivered by Mr Koji Hachiyama, Chief Operating Officer of ERIA.
-He stated that East and Southeast Asian countries are indeed among the biggest contributors of plastic leakage into the oceans, and in response to this situation, ERIA has established the Regional Knowledge Centre for Marine Plastic Debris (RKC-MPD) in 2019.
-The centre has recently launched an online platform to collect and disseminate positive business activities that are reducing plastic waste and marine plastic pollution in ASEAN+3 region.
+Mr Koji Hachiyama, ERIA Chief Operating Officer, in his opening remarks acknowledged East and Southeast Asian countries are among the biggest contributors of plastic leakage into the oceans, and in response ERIA established the Regional Knowledge Centre for Marine Plastic Debris (the Centre) in 2019.
+The Centre recently launched an online platform to collect and disseminate positive business activities reducing plastic waste and marine plastic pollution in the ASEAN+3 region.

-The platform is expected to reduce information gap, record positive commitments undertaken by the private sector, and promote intra-regional information exchange.
-Mr Hachiyama expressed his wish that this forum can further accelerate the recognition and thus the expansion of the platform.
+The platform is expected to reduce information gaps, record positive commitments undertaken by the private sector, and promote intra-regional information exchange.
+Mr Hachiyama expressed his wish that the forum could further accelerate the recognition and expansion of the platform.

-Four inspiring private companies’ representatives from the ASEAN+3 region were invited to share their experience on how their business came about and what are the challenges they have faced and/or still facing.
-This was followed by a Q&A style discussion on policy instruments that can encourage business like theirs to succeed in ASEAN+3 context.
+Representatives from four inspiring private companies from the ASEAN+3 region were invited to share their experiences on how their businesses came about and the challenges they have faced and are/or still facing.
+This was followed by a Q&A discussion on policy instruments that can encourage businesses like theirs to succeed in the ASEAN+3 context.

-The first panel speaker was Ms Supatchaya Techachoochert, co-founder of Refill Station, the first bulk store in Thailand.
-Refill Station shops can be found today in Thailand, Cambodia, Laos, and Vietnam, and customers can buy daily products, such as shampoo and detergent by refilling their own containers to reduce the plastic waste.
-Other eco-friendly items, such as reusable bags and eco-friendly sanitary pads can be purchased as well.
+Ms Supatchaya Techachoochert, co-founder of Refill Station, the first bulk store in Thailand, was the first speaker.
+Refill Station shops can be found today in Thailand, Cambodia, Laos, and Viet Nam, and customers can buy daily products such as shampoo and detergent by refilling their own containers to reduce plastic waste.
+Other eco-friendly items, such as reusable bags and eco-friendly sanitary pads, can also be purchased.

-One of the missions of Ms Techachoochert is to demonstrate by example that running a business with environmental principle is possible.
-She hopes that her business endeavour can also educate young children and the community to be more aware of plastic waste and its impact on the environment.
+Ms Techachoochert said one of her missions is to demonstrate by example that it is possible to run a business with environmental principles.
+She hopes her business can also educate young children and the community to be more aware of plastic waste and its impact on the environment.

-The second speaker, Mr Tommy Tjiptadjaja, co-founder and CEO of Greenhope Indonesia emphasized that there is no single silver bullet to address the plastic waste problem.
-Mr. Tjiptadjaja introduced the 4R principle on which Greenhope’s business activity is based: reduce, reuse, recycle, and return to earth.
+Mr Tommy Tjiptadjaja, co-founder and CEO of Greenhope Indonesia, said there is no single silver bullet to addressing the plastic waste problem, and spoke of the 4R principle on which Greenhope’s business is based: reduce, reuse, recycle, and return to earth.

-Looking at the current prevalence of plastic waste, and being ensured that plastic alternative products that return to earth (i.e. biodegradable bags and other products) can address the missing link, he has started his eco-friendly business with his co-founder.
-Mr. Tjiptadjaja encouraged entrepreneurs to keep innovating new technologies to address plastic pollution, governments to stimulate innovation by providing contextual framework, facilitating pilot projects, and NGOs and consumer brands to promote positive behavioural changes.
+He started his eco-friendly business with his co-founder after seeing the prevalence of plastic waste, and being assured that alternative plastic products that return to earth (biodegradable bags and other products) could address the missing link.
+Mr Tjiptadjaja encouraged entrepreneurs to keep innovating new technologies to address plastic pollution, governments to stimulate innovation by providing a contextual framework, facilitating pilot projects, and NGOs and consumer brands to promote positive behavioural changes.

-Mr Inukai’s mission is to establish a new image of recycling business as “resource plastic manufacturer” and move away from the traditional image of “waste plastic” trader.
-He is also leading the Resource Plastic Association, which certifies other recycling businesses which also produce high-quality, sorted, and ready to be recycled plastic material.
+Mr Inukai’s mission is to establish a new perception of the recycling business as a resource plastic manufacturer, and move away from the traditional image of waste plastic trader.
+He also leads the Resource Plastic Association, which certifies other recycling businesses that also produce high-quality, sorted, and ready to be recycled plastic material.

-Finally, Ms. Iris Chang, the Director of Social Impact and Sustainability of Grab, highlighted GrabFood’s initiatives on online food delivery in Southeast Asia.
-By introducing “No single-use cutlery” setting by default in GrabFood app, the company has successfully saved 95 million sets of plastic cutleries in just 6 months.
+Ms Iris Chang, Grab Director of Social Impact and Sustainability, highlighted GrabFood’s initiatives on online food delivery in Southeast Asia.
+By introducing the default no single-use cutlery setting in the GrabFood app, the company has successfully saved 95 million sets of plastic cutlery in just six months.
 Merchant partners are also encouraged to replace plastic packaging with more sustainable materials, such as paper and bagasse, and/or provide reusable containers, but this initiative has seen less visible success.

-Ms. Chang argued that giving the option to voluntarily adopt such initiatives, which is usually more expensive either for the customer or for the restaurant is not effective, and an incentive mechanism is needed if we were to create a paradigm shift.
+Ms Chang said that giving the option to voluntarily adopt such initiatives, which is usually more expensive either for the customer or for the restaurant, is not effective, and an incentive mechanism is needed if we are to create a paradigm shift.

-The panel discussion offered valuable insights into the challenges that companies are encountering in reducing plastic waste, and highlighted some policy options that could be considered.
-Among the salient points, the discussion concluded that enabling policies are needed to make such green investments more accessible not only to big enterprises, but also to small and medium enterprises.
+The panel discussion offered valuable insights into the challenges companies are encountering in reducing plastic waste, and highlighted policy options to be considered.
+The discussion concluded that enabling policies are needed to make such green investments more accessible, not only to big enterprises but also to small and medium-sized enterprises.

-It also argued that given the transboundary nature of the issue, the enabling policies must not be limited to local and national level.
-ASEAN+3 regional level policy is also needed, and the recently launched ASEAN Regional Action Plan for Combating Marine Debris in the ASEAN Member States (2021-2025), can be a good framework in which private sector inputs and involvement could be taken into account.
+It also said that given the transboundary nature of the issue, the enabling policies must not be limited to the local and national level.
+ASEAN+3 regional level policy is also needed, and the recently launched ASEAN Regional Action Plan for Combating Marine Debris in the ASEAN Member States (2021-2025) is a good framework for taking into account private sector input and involvement.

-As a closing remark, Mr. Michikazu Kojima, Research Fellow of ERIA, summarized some policy options that were proposed during the discussion which can stimulate private sector initiative in combatting marine plastic debris.
-These include: the adoption and enforcement of waste policies, imposing responsibilities to waste generators, standardization of biodegradable plastics, as well as awareness raising campaign and education.
+Mr Michikazu Kojima, ERIA Research Fellow, in his closing remarks summarised policy options proposed during the discussion to stimulate private sector initiatives in combatting marine plastic debris.
+These include: the adoption and enforcement of waste policies, imposing responsibilities on waste generators, the standardisation of biodegradable plastics, and awareness raising campaigns and education.

 Read more: AoP Report: How Policies Can Support the Private Sector in Combatting Marine Plastic Debris